Meet Our Donors

 Christine Clement

 Christine Clement has no doubt that Roswell Park saved her life.
-Her body was battling two types of cancer simultaneously — one was discovered due to the thoroughness of her care team.
-That's what inspired her to become a Dr. Roswell Park Society member.
+Her body was fighting two types of cancer simultaneously — one that was only discovered thanks to the thoroughness of her care team.
+That’s what inspired her to become a Dr. Roswell Park Legacy Society member.

 Bob Keenan